Cactus to Clouds Trail: Route

 The trail begins at around 520 ft elevation near the Palm Springs Art Museum.
 The first part of the trail is maintained by government agencies, and consists of the Museum and North Lykken Trails.
 After reaching a set of picnic tables 0.8 miles in, the trail turns into an informal path maintained by hikers and volunteers.
 One may find two rescue boxes along this section.
 Although the route is generally obvious, there are number of shortcuts and spurs which may confuse hikers and thus pose a danger to the uninitiated.

 Continuing out of the hills above Palm Springs, the trail ascends the east side of Mount San Jacinto along a ridge between Chino Canyon and Tahquitz Creek, going roughly westward along the ridgeline.
 There is a short northward turn at 7500 ft, a difficult part for winter ascents known as "The Traverse".
 In Long Valley, hikers usually take a break at the tramway facilities at 8400 ft.
 Many descend via the tramway at this point.

 The remainder of the route follows a well-maintained state park trail to the summit of San Jacinto Peak, passing a popular trail junction known as Wellman Divide along the way.
 From the peak, the vast majority of hikers walk down to the tram station and take the tram down.
-Many, though only a tiny minority of C2C hikers, decide to walk down all the way back to the Museum.
+A small minority of C2C hikers walk all the way back down to the Museum.